 Learn how to become a professional hair styling instructor.
 Research the education requirements, training information and licensing required for starting a career as a hair styling instructor.

 Hair styling or cosmetology instructors train aspiring hair stylists, hairdressers and cosmetologists.
-They can work in public and private schools as well as businesses like hair salons.
-In order to become a cosmetology instructor, an individual should first be a licensed cosmetologist.
-Instructor training programs typically lead to a career certificate or associate degree and can be found at community and technical colleges.
+They can work in public and private career or technical schools as well as businesses like hair salons.

 |Degree Level||No degree required, but formal training is required*|

 |Experience||3-5 years as a licensed cosmetologist or cosmetologist instructor***|

 |Key Skills||Creativity, ability to stand for prolonged periods, manual dexterity, good communication and relational skills*|